dfrankland/hyper-tab-icons/README.md

     }
     ```

-This object can be any [CSSStyleDeclaration][3] allowed.
+This object can be any [CSSStyleDeclaration][mdn css] allowed.
+Pass an inline
-Essentially pass an inline style object [the same way you would with React][4].
+style object [the same way you would with React][react inline-styles].

 #### `config.tabIcons.inactiveStyle`